- What is SYCL

 Create a queue

-using the USM device selector from exercise 7, remember to
+using the USM device selector from the "Introduction to USM"

 3.)
 Allocate device memory